The 12 Jungian Character Archetypes, Pt. 1

 The Ruler

-Rulers have a strong desire to impose order on society or other groups.
-They crave being in control and are inclined to put themselves in charge of any group they are part of.
-They are natural leaders and believe that it is good for everyone if they are running things.
+Rulers have a strong desire to impose order on society or any organization or group.
+They crave being in control and will put themselves in charge of any group they are part of.
+They are natural leaders and believe that it is best for everyone if they are running things.

 Alternative names: leader, orchestrator, peacemaker, influencer, administrator, chairman, aristocrat.